A Complete List of the Best Selenium Tutorials to Learn and Master Selenium From Scratch:

 - Selenium RC is a server that allows a user to create test scripts in the desired programming language.
 It also allows executing test scripts within the large spectrum of browsers.

 - Selenium Grid brings out an additional feature to Selenium RC by distributing its test script on different platforms and browsers at the same time for execution, thus implementing the master-slave architecture.

 - WebDriver is a different tool altogether that has various advantages over Selenium RC.
 The fusion of Selenium RC and WebDriver is also known as Selenium 2.
 WebDriver directly communicates with the web browser and uses its native compatibility to automate.

 - Selenium 3 is the most anticipated inclusion in the Selenium suite which is yet to be launched in the market.
 Selenium 3 strongly encourages mobile testing.

 In the next tutorial, we would be discussing the basics of Selenium IDE, its installation, and the features.
 We would also have a look at the basic terminologies and nomenclatures of Selenium IDE.

 Next Selenium Tutorial: Introduction to Selenium IDE and its installation with a detailed study on all the features of Selenium IDE (coming soon)

 A remark for the readers: Our next tutorial of the Selenium training series is in the processing mode, meanwhile you can explore a bit about the Selenium suite and its tools by looking at its official website.

 Shruti Shrivastava (our main author for this series), Amaresh Dhal, and Pallavi Sharma are helping us to bring this series to our readers.

-Stay tuned and share your views, comments, and knowledge to help us, groom.
+Stay tuned and share your views, comments, and knowledge.
 Also, let us know if you think that we missed out something so that we can include them in our subsequent tutorials.